ATD Tackles Adaptation to Climate Change for Dairies

 We capture virtually all suspended solids daily with our Press and Clarifier and store them above ground.
 Solids will be compact, lighter, and cheaper to apply.
 It runs unattended.

-The solids-free effluent is recycled to collect manure again with the rest sent to the Reservoir where more may be added direct from your source.
-The Reservoir holds dissolved solids but will now create less GHG’s, won’t need agitation or an annual pump-out.
+The solids-free effluent is recycled to collect manure again with the rest sent to the Lagoon where more may be added direct from your source.
+The Lagoon holds dissolved solids but will now create less GHG’s, won’t need agitation or an annual pump-out.

 Benefits of Step 1 – the low hanging fruit!